ccdcoe/CDMCS/Moloch/tuning/README.md

 ## CPU affinity and NUMA

+Modern server usually has multiple CPU-s.
+Those cpus might not be apparent by simply looking at `top`, but in reality whenever a thread has to access memory that belongs to another CPU, it has to go through motherboard lanes.
+That introduces latency (compared to local access times).
+Furthermore, each PCI-e device is connected to a specific NUMA node. **We want our capture process to be bound to same NUMA, CPU and memory, as our physical capture card**.
+That way, we can rely on higher performance thanks to more frequent L3 cache hits (direct cache access should be enabled in bios).
+But even without those cache hits, reduction in memory latency is a really good thing.
+(Near) real-time is a facinating world of wonder and awe...

-But which cores do I want to isolate (i.e., what is NUMA)?
-Start by exploring your system topology.
+Start by exploring the topology.

 ```
 apt-get install hwloc
 lstopo --logical --output-format txt
 ```

-Do not trust what it says!
-Instead, ask from a tool meant to understand NUMA.
+Ask from a tool meant to understand NUMA.
+Numbers from `lstopo` may not correspond to what you see in `htop`.
 Sometames odd numbered threads are numa 0 while even numbered are numa 1.
 Other times, 0-19 is 0 and 20-39 is 1.
 Other times, 0-9 is 0, 10-19 is 1, 20-29 is 0, 30-39 is 1.
 Depends on your hardware, kernel, etc.

 ```
 numactl --hardware
 ```

+`lscpu` command can also tell you which CPU threads belong to which NUMA node.
 Then start your processes and assign them to specific cores.

 ```
 taskset -pc $core_num $pid